 - Numbness due to damaged nerves.

-A third-degree burn involves more risk so should be treated at a hospital, and you should seek immediate medical help.
+A third-degree burn involves more risk so it should be treated at a hospital, and you should seek immediate medical help.

 Most severe of all, damage most layers and goes deeper into the body.
-Affect muscles, tendons and joints.
+Affect muscles, tendons, and joints.

-Signs and symptoms of different degree burn
+Signs and symptoms of different degrees of burn

-How to treat a burn on hand from hot pan or how to treat a burn from a hot pan and what to put on a burn to stop pain would need the following household things which are very usual possession of anyone:
+How to treat a burn on hand from a hot pan or how to treat a burn from a hot pan and what to put on a burn to stop pain would need the following household things which are very usual possession of anyone:

 1: Cool water (Not cold)